ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 assert.Equal(t, gotStatus, tt.statusWant,. "wrong response status")
 ```

 It may be used in more interesting ways.
-Say, you have a method which returns a pointer and an error (a common pattern in Go).
-So you don't want to assert a returned value in case of error, because it will cause a nill pointer dereference.
-So you have to build a messy condition with nill check and error check and so on...
+Say, you have a method that returns a pointer and an error (a common pattern in Go).
+So you don't want to assert a returned value in case of error because it will cause a nil pointer to dereference.
+So you have to build a messy condition with a nil check and error check and so on...
 You don't have to:

 ```go
 want := "we want to get this exact value"